 Rockall will not share your information with companies for their marketing purposes.

-If you decide you do not want to receive this marketing information you can request that we stop by writing to the Data Protection Officer at mailto: the address provided above, emailing email@example.com, by calling the Contact Centre on 0845 3300447, or the unsubscribe link within the email.
+If you decide you do not want to receive this marketing information you can request that we stop by writing to the Data Protection Officer at the address provided above, emailing email@example.com, by calling the Contact Centre on 0845 330 0447, or clicking the unsubscribe link within the email.

 You may continue to receive mailings for a short period while your request is dealt with.